Preventing Identity Theft

 1. Detaching to Social Media and Web –> Make sure any information you need to put in your Banking information should be different in the Social Media and Email.
 Good example is Security Question is separate from your Banking Profile and Social/Web Profile.

 2. Always on the lookout –> Monitor your Banking transaction, re-validate any transaction.
-We recommend any online transaction or bogus should have validation from you.
+We recommend any online transaction or bogus should have validation from you in Preventing Identity Theft

 3. Invest in Effort and Time –> Hacker loves to hack People account who are lazy, so invest time and effort to change your Password, Security Questions and information immediately.
 Don’t give Hacker a chance to penetrate your accounts.